Clarifai/old-docs/portal-guide/annotate/workforce-management.md

 ## Stats

-Stats provide performance metrics for your team
+Stats provide performance metrics for your team.

 **Select time** - Choose the time interval that you would like to use to measure performance (hour, day, week, month, year)